 Harappa

-The site of the ancient city contains the ruins of a Bronze Age fortified city, which was part of the Harappan civilisation centred in Sindh and the Punjab, and then the Cemetery H culture.
-The city is believed to have had as many as 23,500 residents and occupied about 150 hectares (370 acres) with clay brick houses at its greatest extent during the Mature Harappan phase (2600 BC – 1900 BC), which is considered large for its time.
-Per archaeological convention of naming a previously unknown civilisation by its first excavated site, the Indus Valley Civilisation is also called the Harappan Civilisation.
+The city of Harappa is believed to have had as many as 23,500 residents and occupied about 150 hectares (370 acres) with clay brick houses at its greatest extent during the Mature Harappan phase (2600 BC – 1900 BC), which is considered large for its time.

-The ancient city of Harappa was heavily damaged under British and French rule, when bricks from the ruins were used as track ballast in the construction of the Lahore–Multan Railway.
-The current village of Harappa is less than 1 km (0.62 mi) from the ancient site.
-Although modern Harappa has a legacy railway station from the British Raj period, it is a small crossroads town of 15,000 people today.
+The ancient city of Harappa was heavily damaged under British rule when bricks from the ruins were used as track ballast to construct the Lahore–Multan Railway.
+The current village of Harappa is less than one kilometre (58 mi) from the ancient site.
+Although modern Harappa has a legacy railway station from the Raj period, it is a small crossroads town of 15,000 people today.
+In 2004, the site was added to the tentative list for UNESCO World Heritage Sites.
 In 2005, a controversial amusement park scheme at the site was abandoned when builders unearthed many archaeological artefacts during the early stages of building work.

 Photographies by: